jhonatanlteodoro/payment_system/first_implementation.md

 ```

-# Server Initial Tech Specs [This most likelly to be changed in future versions]
+# Server Initial Tech Specs [This will most likely be changed in future versions]

 - Lang: Go 1.24
 - DB: Pgsql